GHCFW/WorkshopExercise23/README.md

 ## Workshop Contents
 ### **1. Play the reaction game on Raspberry Pi Pico board <br>**
    **Goal of the game**<br>
+   This is a game of quick reflexes! <br>
+    &nbsp; &nbsp; * It is a 2-player game, create groups of 2 on your table. <br>
-    The game consists of three rounds where an LED turns on and off as the stimulus.
-The objective for each player is to press their respective button as quickly as possible when the LED turns on->off.
+    &nbsp; &nbsp; * The game consists of three rounds where the on-board LED turns on and off as the stimulus. <br>
+    &nbsp; &nbsp; * The first player to press their button as soon as the LED goes off wins a point. <br>
-    The player who reacts fastest in each round earns a point, and the player with the most points at the end of three rounds wins the game.
+    &nbsp; &nbsp; * The player with the most points at the end of three rounds wins the game. <br>
+    &nbsp; &nbsp; * The LED has been configured to stay on for an arbitary amount of time.
+Button presses while the LED is still on will be ignored. <br>

    We have setup the Pico board along with 2 switches for you.
 The firmware has been flashed on the board.
-All you need to do for this step is:
+All you need to do for this step is: <br>

-   a.
+     &nbsp; &nbsp; a.
 Connect the board to your computer <br>
-   b.
+     &nbsp; &nbsp; b.
 Open Thonny IDE <br>
-   c.
+     &nbsp; &nbsp; c.
 Connect the board to run with Thonny (check the link below for step by step instructions) <br>
-   d.
-Run the code <br>
+     &nbsp; &nbsp; d.
+Open and run the code <br>
-   e.
+     &nbsp; &nbsp; e.
 Play the game!! <br>
+     &nbsp; &nbsp; f.
+Ensure everyone on the table gets a chance to play the game once!! <br>

    Visit [Exercise 1: Game Setup on Thonny](https://github.com/GHCFW/WorkshopExercise23/blob/main/Exercise_1_Game_Setup_on_Thonny.md) for detailed instructions